 Most of us will recognise at least some of these thinking errors as things we do everyday, but by learning to identify these ‘thinking styles’ in our everyday experience we give ourselves the chance to take affirmative action by learning the tools and techniques to change them.

-If you’d like to learn how to identify and then change your own thinking errors, then don’t hesitate to get in touch to arrange a Confidential initial consultation with us to discuss the options available.
+If you’d like to learn how to identify and then change your own thinking errors, then don’t hesitate to get in touch to arrange an initial consultation with us to discuss the options available.

 Our Tranceformental CBT programme is an evidence-based, research supported approach used by mental health practitioners around the World.